oli-lang/oli/docs/source/specification.rst

 Scopes
 ^^^^^^

-Any new document must create it's own referenciable scope context Oli data references shares the same scope context per document
+Any new document must create it's own referenciable scope context.
+Oli data references shares the same scope context per document

 Just for clarification, if you need to process multiple documents across diferent files, you must merge them before pass it to the Oli compiler

+It's under discussion to introduce support for block scopes contexts in the next Oli version

 Mutability
 ^^^^^^^^^^